 Positive Leverage

-Positive leverage occurs when the return on the property exceeds the cost of borrowing.
-In this scenario, the investor uses debt to amplify profits without sacrificing net income or equity stability.
-The spread between the asset’s return and the loan interest rate translates into enhanced return on equity (ROE).
+Positive leverage kicks in when the return your property generates exceeds the cost of borrowing.
+You are using debt to amplify profits without sacrificing net income or equity stability.
+The spread between what the asset earns and what the loan costs you translates directly into a stronger return on equity.

 Negative Leverage

-Negative leverage occurs when the property’s return is lower than the interest rate on the borrowed funds.
-This situation erodes investor equity over time and can lead to negative cash flow, reduced valuation, and refinancing stress.
-Negative leverage typically stems from overpaying for a property, underestimating expenses, or taking on expensive debt in a low-yielding asset.
+Negative leverage is the scenario you want to avoid.
+It occurs when the property’s return falls below the interest rate on the borrowed funds.
+Your equity erodes over time, cash flow turns negative, and refinancing stress can follow.
+The root causes are usually overpaying for an asset, underestimating expenses, or taking on expensive debt against a low-yielding property.

 FAQ